-Content / Units Skills Knowledge Prior-Y6 Next-Y8 Students will develop a variety of skills that will build on skills developed at KS2.
+Content / Units Skills Knowledge Prior-Y6 Next-Y8 Gymnastics Badminton Dance Netball Hockey / Football Rugby Rounders / Cricket Athletics Students will develop a variety of skills that will build on skills developed at KS2.
 These include: Learning and practicing new skills in isolation.
 Putting these skills into a competitive situations including small sided games and full side where appropriate.
-Performing these skills either in a competitive situation or a performance in front of an audience.
-Students will develop their knowledge and understanding of: Rules of the game.
-Tactics and decision making within a game.
-Performance skills.
-How to officiate.
-How to lead in P.E.
-Health and fitness for a healthy lifestyle expand upon skills and knowledge gained in KS2.
+Performing these skills either in a competitive situation or a performance in front of an audience. expand upon skills and knowledge gained in KS2.
 Students will build on and expand upon skills and knowledge gained in Year 7 and try and improve in their assessment levels in Year 7.